Data preview and distributed Splunk Enterprise

 The first time you use data preview to create a source type, Splunk Enterprise generates a new

-$SPLUNK_HOME/etc/apps/splunk_datapreview/local/.
+props.conf file in the directory for the app that you chose when saving the source type.
 If you later create additional source types, Splunk saves the additional source types to the same

 Note: A Splunk Enterprise instance might have multiple versions of some configuration files, spread across several directories.
 At run-time, Splunk Enterprise combines the contents of configuration files according to a set of rules.
 For background on how configuration files work, read "About configuration files" and "Configuration file precedence".

 After you create new source types, you can distribute the data preview

 props.conf file to another Splunk Enterprise instance.
 That instance will then be able to index any incoming data that's been tagged with the new source type(s).